 In an effort to keep a clean and tidy dorm environment, we ask that students limit the supplies they bring to campus to those needed.
 The following is a list of suggested items for dormitory life.
 Students traveling from out-of-state may prefer to ship supplies or purchase them upon arrival.
 Nassau Park Shopping Center in Princeton contains a Target, Walmart, Wegmans (groceries), etc. and is located within ten minutes of campus.
 Students who wish to ship supplies (nothing perishable) may have items sent to the School beginning in August, clearly marked with the student’s name.

 Driving permission form

 Parents of Resident Students must designate which community members are permitted to drive their students to various trips and events.

 By Air: Newark Liberty International Airport (40 miles), Philadelphia International Airport (50 miles), Trenton-Mercer Airport, Frontier Airlines (12 miles), John F. Kennedy International Airport (70 miles), LaGuardia International Airport (70 miles).

 By Rail: NJ Transit or Amtrak to Princeton Junction Train Station

 There are laundry facilities on campus for student use.
-Captain Dry Clean also can provide dry clean and wash and fold services.
-They pick up and drop off in the Global Commons.
+The Resident Life Office can also help students find local dry clean and wash and fold services that pick up laundry from campus.

 ROOMS AND ROOMMATES

-The Resident Life Office will announce housing and roommate assignments to boarding students upon arrival.
+The Resident Life Office will distribute housing and roommate assignments upon arrival.
 If you are a new boarding student, please complete this questionnaire so we can learn a little more about you.